 "In health and in illness Alan was a remarkable man, and an inspiration to us all.
 He brought a level of serious commitment to his work few could match, yet never lost sight of life's most important values of family and friendship, all the while wielding his wicked sense of humor, sparing no sacred cows."

-For an excellent and inspiring read about Dr. Stoudemire, see the tribute in the February 2001 issue of Psychosomatics by Troy L. Thompson II, MD, FAPM (APM president 1991-92).
+For an excellent and inspiring read about Dr. Stoudemire, see A Tribute to Alan Stoudemire, MD 1951–2000 in the February 2001 issue of Psychosomatics by Troy L. Thompson II, MD, FAPM (APM president 1991-92).

 |ALAN STOUDEMIRE AWARD RECIPIENTS

 Distruptions in Development: A Pioneering Course for First-year Medical Students Taught at the Psychosomatic Interface